cosmic-lang/cosmic/README.md

 ```

 ## First Class Modules
-As you may have noticed earlier, methods are declared outside a struct, and generic data structures
+As you may have noticed earlier, methods are declared outside a type, and generic data structures
 are created by returning a new type from a function.
 So how does one implement methods for those
 generic data structures?